What is dimensional weight?

 Dim weight is calculated by:

-- Dividing by 139 for U.S., Puerto Rico, and international shipments.1
+- Dividing by 139 for U.S., Puerto Rico, and international shipments.

 Need a little help with the math?
 Check out this dimensional weight calculator designed to help you easily calculate the dim weight of your packages.
-Calculating dim weight can seem complicated, but using it correctly will save your business money.
+Calculating dim weight can seem complicated, but using it correctly and right-sizing your packaging will save your business money.

-For additional information on the best way to optimize your packaging, check out the FedEx Packaging Services page of the FedEx Service Guide.
+For additional information on the best way to optimize your packaging, check out our How to pack basics and guides page.